Elesie-vivian/Authentication-to-AWS-API/README.md

  On Windows we downloaded, ran the installer and verify the installation for the AWS Command Line Interface(CLI).

  1. * Download the installer:
- Visit the <ins>official AWS CLI Version 2
+ Visit the <ins>official AWS CLI Version 2  download page and <ins>download the MSI installer for Windows

  The AWS CLI is a tool that allows you to interact with AWS services directly from your terminal enabling automation and simplification of AWS resource management.